omarreis/ISAPIGate/README.md

 along with http request headers.

-Connection to the remote server uses old style sockets ( WinSock )
+Connection to the remote server uses old style sockets ( WinSock ) Response is progressive ( bytes delivered as received ).

-The project is only 2 source files: ISAPIGate.dpr and HttpGateUtils.pas
+Project is small: only 2 source files ISAPIGate.dpr and HttpGateUtils.pas

-Current version was tested with Delphi 10.4.1, Windows Server 2016 and IIS 10.0 Compiled as a Win32 DLL ( must enable IIS Win32 ISAPIs ).
+*Current version was tested with Delphi 10.4.1, Windows Server 2016 and IIS 10.0 Compiled as a Win32 DLL ( must enable IIS Win32 ISAPIs )*

 ## IIS Configuration